Arthur Varley: Prisoner of war

 In June 1943, the camp at Thanbyuzayat, adjacent a railway yard, was bombed by Allied aircraft during which Varley was slightly wounded.
 The camp was evacuated the next day and the prisoners moved to a more remote site.
 Despite his best efforts, the quality of food began to decline and this impacted on the health of the men, and the death rate.
 By early 1944, and the railway now completed, most prisoners had been moved to Thailand.
 At this stage, the death rate of A Force was a little over 13%, a much lower rate than in other prisoner of war parties.
 Much of this is attributed to Varley's efforts on behalf of his men.

 It had been intended that the surviving prisoners of A Force be transported to Japan.
 However, the Japanese were experiencing difficulty in getting shipping to Japan and so it was decided to initially return the prisoners, including Varley, to Singapore.
 In September, after a few months in Singapore, Varley was placed in command of a party of 2,300 prisoners to be transported to Japan from Singapore.
 However, on 12 September his transport, the Rakuyo Maru, carrying around 1,250 prisoners, was amongst those torpedoed off Hainan by the United States submarine USS Sealion.
 The prisoners all successfully abandoned ship but the escorting destroyers only recovered the Japanese crew of the sunken ship.
-The prisoners were left to their own devices although were able to board eleven abandoned life boats.
+The prisoners were left to their own devices although they were able to board eleven abandoned life boats.
 The life boats split into two groups, one sailing to the west and the other to east.
 The easterly party, Varley amongst them, were not seen again.
 When the westerly party were picked up by passing Japanese shipping, they reported hearing gunfire coming from the east.
 It was assumed that Japanese navy vessels destroyed the lifeboats of the easterly party, killing all on board.

 Legacy

 For his services in Malaya, Varley was posthumously recognised with a mention in despatches.
 He was survived by his second wife and his children from his first marriage, a daughter and two sons.
-His elder son, Jack, was awarded a Military Cross for his exploits during the Malayan Campaign and survived the war.
+His elder son, Jack, was awarded a Military Cross for his exploits during the Malayan campaign and survived the war.
 Robert, the younger son, also joined the AIF but was killed in action in New Guinea in April 1945.

 Prior to the fall of Singapore, Varley began a secret diary which he maintained for much of his captivity.
 The diary detailed the daily life of the prisoners, construction of the railroad and also provided accounts of various war crimes committed by his captors.
 Before he was transferred to Singapore with the rest of A Force, he buried the diary which by now amounted to several volumes.
 The diaries were retrieved after the war and used as evidence in war crime trials of several Japanese officers.